-2.3.4 Finish multi container setup
+2.3.4.
+Finish multi container setup

-As soon as all the technical settings are made, please see App life cycle (page 13) for the next steps and how to test the app.
-For app presentation in the App Center please see App presentation (page 23).
+As soon as all the technical settings are made, please see Chapter 3 for the next steps and how to test the app.
+For app presentation in the App Center please see Chapter 4.